 Two things happened immediately.

 Number one, I discovered that my career is transportable.
-As a writer, I can work from anywhere on the planet and file my stories and articles via the Internet as though I am working in the same office as my editors.
+As an overseas writer, I can work from anywhere on the planet and file my stories and articles via the Internet as though I am working in the same office as my editors.
 In this sense, the world is my office.
 (Writing isn’t the only transportable career, of course.
-Anyone with any kind of specialized knowledge or skill set can share that knowledge with anyone else willing to pay for it from anywhere…all online.
+Anyone with any kind of specialised knowledge or skill set can share that knowledge with anyone else willing to pay for it from anywhere…all online.
 A friend of mine calls it “barefoot consulting.”)

 Number two, I suddenly had a compelling and nearly endless source of inspiration for my writing.
 Suzan and I were living abroad.
 I finally had some life experience that I felt I could write about in an interesting way.

 And there are so many other people living in so many other places doing so many other things with their lives that I knew it would be a long, long time before I ran out of interesting story ideas.